The Old Days Part 3 (posted 7/1/2023)

 Whether the attack is physical or sexual, the experience can leave both emotional and physical scars that can last a lifetime.
 You will never be the same.
 You will always replay the attack over in your mind wondering what you could have done differently to avoid or escape from the situation.
 You will question yourself as to why you never took a women’s self defense class.

 There are three steps you must do to better protect yourself from would be attackers.
 1.)
 You must have a greater awareness.
 You need to pay better attention to your surroundings, as this is your first line of defense.
 Attackers are looking for easy victims who are not aware, as they are easy targets, because they have the element of surprise at their advantage.
 2.)
 You must take measures to reduce your risks.
 This can be from how you look, to how you act, and even how you talk.
 Also don’t go into isolated areas alone, and if you are going out, go with people and stay around people.
 Make sure your body language shows a sense of confidence.
 If you don’t feel comfortable going to certain places, then don’t go there.
 3.)
 Take a self defense class.
 The best way, in fact, the only way to prepare yourself to fight off an attacker is to take a self defense class.
 Self defense classes can teach you special techniques for breaking from an attacker’s grasp and other things you can do to get away.
-There should be no excuses when it comes to your personal safety.
-Women's self defense classes are not expensive.
-They are not hard to find, and they don’t take a big time commitment.
-So take the time and find a class.
-Enroll and attend.
-Do a friend or family member a favor and take them along with you.

 Many women might take action by implementing the first two steps mentioned above, and skip the self defense training.
 But what do you do when those barriers are broken down, you let your guard down for that one moment, and suddenly you are in a frightening situation?
 Crime can happen to anyone at anytime, even if you are prepared.
 Taking a women’s self defense class will empower you to stand up for yourself and take control of your own life.